ChaseCotton/volunteer-management-webapp/README.md

-# Volunteer Management System

-Team 1 Project - COSC 4353:

-Chase Cotton

-Jay Jacob Davis

-Kishan Chauhan

-### Note: This project is deprecated from the database.
+## Note: This project is deprecated from the database.

 # Tech Stack